 VMworld 2016 was a big success for our IGEL team of super stars!
-We were booked from day to night, and were gratified to see that IGEL’s thin client approach is the best fit for organizations needing a secure thin client solution that can also support the way people use their desktops today, in different locations, on different devices, and with more use of graphics.
+We were booked from day to night, and were gratified to see that IGEL’s endpoint approach is the best fit for organizations needing a secure endpoint solution that can also support the way people use their desktops today, in different locations, on different devices, and with more use of graphics.

-Our channel partners are saying IGEL’s integration with VMware Blast Extreme Protocol is greatly narrowing the gap between a PC visual experience and one delivered by a thin client.
-IGEL has considerably raised the bar with this integration as it provides a level of flexibility and performance that goes well beyond what has been available previously through the thin client platform.
+Our channel partners are saying IGEL’s integration with VMware Blast Extreme Protocol is greatly narrowing the gap between a PC visual experience and one delivered by a endpoint.
+IGEL has considerably raised the bar with this integration as it provides a level of flexibility and performance that goes well beyond what has been available previously through the endpoint platform.
 Some of the key advantages are:

 - Quick integration of new feature sets: IGEL’s Universal Management Suite (UMS) makes it easy to centrally configure and add new features via UMS firmware updates and UMS profile management.
 Additionally, new peripherals can be easily supported by adding virtual channels to the software.

 - Industry-standard codecs: Through the server-based hardware acceleration available with VMware Horizon 7 and the VMware Blast Extreme Protocol leveraging H.264 and JPEG/PNG codecs, IGEL’s thin and zero clients can provide the same level of viewing intensity when it comes to 3D graphics and video, as end users are able to experience via a standard desktop or laptop PC.

 - Centralized management: Through the IGEL UMS, IT organizations can manage all IGEL-based and non-IGEL endpoints running the IGEL Linux-OS operating system, and a single profile in the UMS can configure any VMware Horizon endpoints operating within the infrastructure